Shields (keelboat)

-The design was commissioned by American sailor Cornelius Shields, as a fiberglass replacement for the 1930s vintage International One Design and is Sparkman & Stephens design #1720.
+The Shields, also called the Shields 30 and the Shields One-Design, is a one-design racing keelboat first built in 1962, in the United States.
+The design was commissioned as a fiberglass replacement for the 1930s International One Design and is Sparkman & Stephens design #1720.
 Shields had boats with hull numbers 1 to 31 constructed at Cape Cod Shipbuilding and he donated them to several American universities on the US east coast.
 The boat class was named after him in honor of his donations.
 In the end he donated over 100 of the boats to various colleges and universities, including 15 donated to universities in southern California.

-The design was initially built by Cape Cod Shipbuilding, then hulls numbers 32 to 189 by Chris-Craft Industries and hull numbers 190 to 200 by Hinckley Yachts in the United States.
+The design was initially built by Cape Cod Shipbuilding, then hull numbers 32 to 189 by Chris-Craft Industries and hull numbers 190 to 200 by Hinckley Yachts.
 Today it is once again hull numbers 201 to 259 built by Cape Cod Shipbuilding and remains in production.
 5 hull numbers were assigned to boats that were built to replace the 5 Navy War College boats that had burned.